arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-wifi/giga-wifi.md

 The [GIGA R1 WiFi](/hardware/giga-r1-wifi) has a Murata LBEE5KL1DX-883 radio module that allows you to connect to local Wi-Fi networks, and perform network operations.
 Protocols including HTTPS, MQTT, UDP are tested and supported, and in this article, you will find a number of examples that will get you started.

-Wi-Fi support is enabled via the built-in `WiFi` library that is shipped with the [Arduino Mbed Core](https://github.com/arduino/ArduinoCore-mbed).
-Installing the core automatically installs the `WiFi` library.
+Wi-Fi support is enabled via the built-in `WiFi` library that is shipped with the [Arduino Mbed OS GIGA Board Package](https://github.com/arduino/ArduinoCore-mbed).
+Installing the Board Package automatically installs the `WiFi` library.

 The radio module also supports Bluetooth® Low Energy, which is supported via the [ArduinoBLE](https://www.arduino.cc/reference/en/libraries/arduinoble/) library.